 IMPORTANT INFORMATION REGARDING YOUR FINANCIAL AID REFUND

 Students who are eligible for financial aid over and above what is needed to pay for college expenses will be provided with the excess funds in the form of a check, direct deposit to your bank account, or deposit to your Lazer Card, as you request.
-Financial aid will be made available to you based on the following schedule for the Spring 2016 semester.
+Financial aid will be made available to you based on the following schedule for the Fall 2016 semester.